CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/Hardware-enabled-DDOS-Protection.md

 product: Cumulus Linux
 version: '4.0'
 ---
 It is crucial to protect the control plane on the switch to ensure that the proper control plane applications have access to the CPU.
 Failure to do so increases vulnerabilities to a Denial of Service (DOS) attack.
 Cumulus Linux provides control plane protection by default.
-It also offers a DDOS protection mechanism, which protects data plane, control plane and management plane traffic in the switch.
-It drops any packets that match one or more of the following criteria while incurring no performance impact:
+In addition, you can enable DDOS protection to protect data plane, control plane, and management plane traffic on the switch.
+When enabled, Cumulus Linux drops any packets that match one or more of the following criteria while incurring no performance impact:

 - Source IP address matches the destination address for IPv4 and IPv6 packets
 - Source MAC address matches the destination MAC address